khanson27/nc_games/README.md

 ---

+## .ENV files

+.Env files are essential for running the database locally.
+An example has been created .env.example

+This format should be followed for a .env.test and a .env.development file respectively.

+### .env.development

+This should include `PGDATABASE=nc_games`

+If you are on Ubuntu you will also need to include the `PGPASSWORD=your_password`

+### .env.test

+This should include `PGDATABASE=nc_games_test If you are on Ubuntu you will also need to include the `PGPASSWORD=your_password`

+**The .env files have already been included in the gitignore file so these will not be uploaded to github.**

+---

 ### Seeding the local database

 In order to seed the local database with the development data you need to first run: